Lalith-Kumar-K/College-Information-Chatbot/README.md

 You can visit the chatbot in the below link https://nice-bay-0f1c97410.2.azurestaticapps.net

-- This chatbot is created for Microsoft Azure internship program offered by  Future Ready Talent. https://futurereadytalent.in/Home/Index
+- This chatbot is created for Microsoft Azure internship program offered by  Future Ready Talent.
+You can visit for future ready talent portel in the below link. https://futurereadytalent.in/Home/Index

 - It will answer the questions related to only Vijayam Degree College, Chittoor, Andhra pradesh, India.